Antique Chinese and Japanese Porcelain collector's help and info page

 Hollow line

-These pictures are taken through a microscope at 100 X enlargement of a very thin line in the decoration on a Chinese porcelain dish which from general criteria are datable to the late Guangxu/early Republic Period, first decades of the 20th century, clearly demonsting a "Hollow Line".
-"Hollw lines" occurs in the entire decoration of this dish as well as in the mark, which imitates a Ming period mark.
-In this pictures the bubble structure in the glaze is unaffected by the blue area below.
+These pictures are taken through a microscope at 100 X enlargement of a very thin line in the decoration of a Chinese porcelain dish, which from traditionally recognized criteria is datable to the late Guangxu/early Republic Period stretching into the first decades of the 20th century, showing what when observed is called a "Hollow Line".
+Hollow or fragmented cobalt lines occurs in the entire decoration of this dish and not only the mark that imitates a Ming period mark.
+It could be noted that the bubbles in the glaze is unaffected by the blue area below.

 This picture is taken through a microscope at 100 X enlargement of a very thin line in the decoration of a Chinese porcelain dish shard from the excavation of the cargo of the East Indiaman Gotheborg, which foundered in 1745.
 All porcelain pieces in this cargo was most likely from the 1720-40 period.
 The pictures demonstrates a normal underglaze blue line with no "Hollow Line".
 The shard and its decoration is typical for the cargo.
 It could be noted that in this picture there seems to be less bubbles in the glaze over the blue areas.